mustachemo/stepwise-transformers/README.md

 - **Papers**: "Attention Is All You Need", "BERT", "GPT" papers
 - **Books**: "Deep Learning" by Goodfellow, Bengio, Courville
 - **Online Courses**: CS224N (Stanford), CS182 (Berkeley)
-- **TUI Frameworks**: Textual documentation, Rich library guides
+- **Experiment Tracking**: MLflow documentation and tutorials
 - **Implementations**: PyTorch tutorials, Hugging Face transformers

 ## 🎯 Success Metrics

-- [ ] Can build interactive TUI for transformer learning
+- [ ] Can build interactive MLflow experiments for transformer learning
-- [ ] Can implement transformer components with live visualization
+- [ ] Can implement transformer components with experiment tracking
-- [ ] Can create educational tutorials and experiments
+- [ ] Can create educational tutorials and experiments with MLflow
-- [ ] Can provide real-time model training and evaluation
+- [ ] Can provide real-time model training and evaluation tracking
-- [ ] Can enable hands-on exploration of transformer concepts
+- [ ] Can enable hands-on exploration of transformer concepts through experiments
-- [ ] Can develop custom widgets for transformer visualization
+- [ ] Can develop custom experiments for transformer visualization
-- [ ] Can create engaging educational content through TUI
+- [ ] Can create engaging educational content through MLflow experiments

 ## 📄 License